Venafi/firefly-playground/docs/istio-firefly.md

   </div>
 </div>

-# Create a new Kubernetes cluster
+# Step 1.
+Create a new Kubernetes cluster

 Lets create a new Kubernetes cluster.
 You can use [KIND](https://kind.sigs.k8s.io) or [K3D](https://k3d.io/stable/).